 Scholarly Commons Citation

 Schrag, Philip G., "Policy, Procedures, and People: Governmental Response to a Privately Initiated Nuclear Test Monitoring Project as a Case Study in National Security Decision-Making" (1988).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1169.
+1169.